Book Tickets Online

 To begin, you will head up through beautiful Greenwich Park (originally established by King Henry VIII) in order to reach the world famous Royal Observatory.
 The view is amazing, taking in all of maritime Greenwich, Canary Wharf and the City including St. Paul's Cathedral.
 From here we cycle down through the park, towards the River Thames.
 We skirt The Queen's House on the way to the Thames bike pathway.

 We will pass the old Greenwich power station, built by the Edwardians in 1903.
 We are now heading east along the river, towards The O2.
 Along the way, there is much to see including the busy and ever - changing Thames River itself.
 The bike path hugs the river and there are lots of scenic pullovers.
 We reach The O2, now in the top 5 globally for entertainment events and concerts.
-Also, we can stand directly under the Emirates Air Line cable car that crosses the Thames, built just in time for the London Olympics of 2012.
+Also, we can stand directly under the London Cable Car that crosses the Thames, built just in time for the London Olympics of 2012.

 As we head back along the river towards Greenwich, we will take a much deserved coffee/tea break beside the river.